Isti01/glCraft/README.md

     - The chunks are hollow on the inside, so most of the blocks that are not visible are not sent to the GPU.
     - Each vertex in a chunk is only 4 bytes long to make the game as memory-efficient as possible (on the GPU side).
     - The game has animated textures and an animated skybox.
-    - The game supports semi-transparent textures, ambient occlusion and the chunk meshes are sorted before drawing.
+    - The game supports ambient occlusion, post-processing and semi-transparent textures, the chunk meshes are sorted before drawing.
     - The world rendering has order independent transparency rendering mode implemented from this [paper](https://jcgt.org/published/0002/02/09/).
 - Gameplay